Ottunger/whigi/README.md

 - Copy conf file and restart nginx: npm run serve
 - Launch Whigi-restore and Whigi-RLI if desired.
 They cannot run on the machine as they will listen on port 443!: nohup npm run whigi-restore &; nohup npm run whigi-rli &

-# See CHANGELOG for a description fof API endpoints.
+# See CHANGELOG for a description of API endpoints.
 A greater description is given in the documents found in the doc folder.
 Please make sure to update password when you recover it (create a client that does so).